AaronTraas/Notes/Recipes/cocktails/Banana-Old-Fashioned.md

 ## Directions

-1. Add rye, Maraschino, syrup, and ice to mixing glass and stir
+1. Add rye, creme de banane, bitters, vanilla, and ice to mixing glass and stir
-2. Spritz absinthe into glass
-3. Strain into glass over a large ice cube
-4. Garnish with a twist of lemon
+2. Garnish with orange peel

 ## Notes: